Folded optimal transport and its application to separable quantum optimal transport: Folded optimal transport and folded Wasserstein distances

 \subsection{Folded Kantorovich for a generic cost}

-Last, we express in a general setting the natural extension of the previous subsection, with the idea of extending a cost defined on extreme boundaries to the whole convexes.
+Last, we express in a general setting the natural extension of the previous subsection, with the idea of extending a cost defined on extreme boundaries of convex sets to the whole sets.
 Consider two convex sets $C_1$ and $C_2$, subsets to two locally convex Hausdorff spaces $X_1$ and $X_2$, and assume that they are fully represented by the Radon probability measures over their respective extreme boundaries $E_1$ and $E_2$.
 Consider a cost function

 satisfying typical assumptions (e.g. the ones of~\cite[Theorem~4.1]{villani2008optimal}).
 We extend $c$ over $C_1 \times C_2$ as the \emph{folded Kantorovich} cost, defined by